-- Your child is tall enough to sit against the vehicle seat back with her knees bent comfortably over the edge of the seat without slouching and can stay in this position comfortably throughout the trip.
+- Your child is tall enough to sit against the vehicle seat back with her knees bent over the edge of the seat without slouching and can comfortably stay in this position throughout the trip.

-- Never allow anyone to "share" seat belts.
-All passengers must have their own car safety seats or seat belts.
+- Never allow anyone to share seatbelts.
+All passengers must have their own car seats or seat belts.

 I've seen products that say they can help make the seat belt fit better.
 Should we get one of these?

 - No, these products should not be used.
-They may actually interfere with proper seat belt fit by causing the lap belt to ride too high on the stomach and making the shoulder belt too loose.
+They may actually interfere with proper seat belt fit by causing the lap belt to ride too high on the stomach or making the shoulder belt too loose.
 They can even damage the seat belt.
-This rule applies to car safety seats too; do not use any extra products unless they came with the seat or are specifically approved by the seat's manufacturer.
-There are no federal safety standards for these products, and the AAP does not recommend they be used.
+This rule applies to car seats too; do not use extra products unless they came with the seat or are specifically approved by the seat manufacturer.
+These products are not covered by any federal safety standards, and the AAP does not recommend they be used.
 As long as children are riding in the correct restraint for their size, they should not need to use additional devices.

-When shopping for a car sat, keep the following tips in mind:
+When shopping for a car seat, keep the following tips in mind:

-- Was recalled.
-You can find out by calling the manufacturer or by contacting the National Highway Traffic Safety Administration (NHTSA) Vehicle Safety Hotline at 888/327-4236.
+Was recalled.
+You can find out by calling the manufacturer or contacting the National Highway Traffic Safety Administration (NHTSA) Vehicle Safety Hotline at 888/327-4236.
 You can also visit the NHTSA Web site.

 - The vehicle could be driven away from the crash.